ChrisFairless/nccs-supply-chain/exposures/utilities/refinement_1/utilities_README.md

 - Step 3: Assign for each row (lat/lon location) a country ISO code that is needed by the Climada SupplyChain module.
 Code: https://github.com/Correntics/nccs-correntics/blob/main/utilities/step3_region_ID.py
 - Step 4: At this step we create a new column "normalized_country", where the Subscore of given sector is normalized at country level following the maximum method (i.e. divide the values by the maximum value of the country).
 Code: https://github.com/Correntics/nccs-correntics/blob/main/utilities/step4_normalize_country_level.py
 - Step 5: Assign for each datapoint a value according to the total production of each sector within a country :
-  - Assign the mriot value of each sector and multiply it with the normalized factor of the country.
+  - Assign the mriot value of each sector and multiply it with the "normalized_area" of the country.
 Code: https://github.com/Correntics/nccs-correntics/blob/main/utilities/step5_MRIO_values.py
    ```
    # Total value per country based on:
     mriot_type='WIOD16',